 Hands-on-History Summer Camp

-Find your park this summer at Castillo de San Marcos National Monument!
-There's no better way to experience St. Augustine's 450 years of history, than by joining us at Hands-on-History Camp!
+Find Your Park this summer at Castillo de San Marcos National Monument!
+There's no better way to experience of the National Park Service, than by joining us at Hands-on-History Camp!

-Park Rangers, Teacher-Ranger-Teachers from St. Johns County, and knowledgeable volunteers will engage campers (ages 9-11) with interactive presentations, hands-on projects, games, and living history demonstrations.
-Activities require active participation and are designed around important themes; Archaeology, Native Americans, Spanish Exploration, Colonial Florida, Masonry, Preservation, Spanish Military and Artillery.
-Last summer we experimented with pyrotechnology, built arches out of coquina, practiced musket drills, launched a trebuchet, and more!
-Campers created many unique take-home items, such as a dyed t-shirt, clay pot, tabby brick, and a leather bracelet.
+Park Rangers, Teacher-Ranger-Teachers from St. Johns County, and knowledgeable volunteers will engage campers entering 5th and 6th grade or ages 9-11 with interactive presentations, hands-on projects, games, and living history demonstrations.
+Activities require active participation and are designed around important topics; Archaeology, Native Americans, Spanish Exploration, Colonial Florida, Preservation, Spanish Military and Artillery.
+Last summer we experimented with pyrotechnology, explored the fort, practiced musket drills, launched a trebuchet, and more!
+Campers created many unique take-home items, such as a dyed t-shirt, clay pot, journal, and a leather pouch.

 Web Ranger- Click here to become an NPS Web Ranger!

 If you cannot visit the Castillo de San Marcos, you can still experience our Nartional Parks by becoming an NPS Web Ranger!